bestia-dev/treasure_your_passwords/DEVELOPMENT.md

 code automation_tasks_rs
 ```

-## Separate main.rs and lib.rs

-It is always good to split the project between a `main.rs` (executable) and a `lib.rs` (library crate).

-Even for the smallest project.
-Maybe some other program will use the library eventually.

-All the input/output is coded in the `main.rs`: keyboard and monitor (stdin and stdout), access to files, and some access to the network.
-The library must not operate directly with the stdin/stdout, because some other caller of the library can have other ideas around input-output options.
-Maybe it is a Graphical user interface that does things completely different than CLI applications.

-A separate `lib.rs` enables one to make good tests and examples without worrying about input-output.

 ## super simple argument parsing

 I use a super simple code to parse CLI arguments inside the `src/bin/treasure_your_passwords/main.rs`.
 There are crate libraries that enable very complex argument parsing if needed.